iCoder38/LGBT/README.md

 - 🔐 Future-ready for **Firebase integration** (chat, auth, and real-time updates).
 - 🧩 Modular architecture for maintainable and scalable development.
 - 🌟 Visually appealing UI with custom text theming and image-driven screens.

+## 👥 Contributors

+Thanks to the following people who have contributed to this project:

+- [@dishantrajput](https://github.com/dishantrajput) – Lead Developer, Flutter Architecture & Backend Integration